Smeagolworms4/synology_ds2mqtt/README.md

 # Synology Download Station 2 MQTT

-Synology_DS2MQTT is a wrapper for send data on Open Media Vault to MQTT broker.
+Synology_DS2MQTT is a wrapper for send data on Synology Download Station to MQTT broker.

 ## Usage